This article may contain compensated links. Please read disclaimer for more info.

 Road Trip Alsace Itinerary

 This Alsace Road Trip starts from Mulhouse, the second most important city in Alsace.
-If you don’t have your own car, you can travel from Paris to Mulhouse by train and then rent the car in Mulhouse.
-Chances are that the car rental is cheaper in Mulhouse plus you avoid the hassle of driving from Paris to the east.
+If you don’t have a car, you can travel to Mulhouse by train and then rent one in Mulhouse.
+The chances are that car rental in Mulhouse is cheaper than in Paris, plus you avoid the hassle of driving from Paris or any other city to the east.

 Day 0 | Arrival at Mulhouse

 The first day of this road trip Alsace starts by exploring the city of Mulhouse.
 After a good breakfast with no rush, spend the morning visiting the old town.
 Mulhouse has a beautiful central square (Place de la Réunion) dominated by the Temple St. Etienne and the Town Hall.
 The surrounding streets are also interesting to explore too.